sbrosnah/machine-learning-visualizations/ml-concepts/markdown/mle.md

 \hat{\theta} = \argmax_{\theta} \ell(\theta) = \argmax_{\theta} \sum_{i=1}^n \log(\mathbb{P}(x_i \mid \theta))
 $$

 Note: The likelihood and log-likelihood functions have the same maximum because both the log and linear functions monotonically increase, but the log function grows logarithmically slower rate than a regular linear function.

-//TODO: Add a plot of the log
+Because of this slower rate of growth, maximizing the log is not only easier to compute because of the summation, but far more stable as the number of samples increases (see for yourself in the interactive visualization below).

 There are cases where we can find a closed-form solution to the optimization problem, but in most cases, we must use a numerical method to find the maximum.